 An order approving the employment of attorneys, accountants, appraisers, auctioneers, agents, or other professionals pursuant to § 327, § 1103, or § 1114 of the Code shall be made only on application of the trustee or committee.
-The application shall be filed and, unless the case is a chapter 9 municipality which requires a detailed disclosure of representations, affiliations and other potential interests for a professional who is to be employed by a trustee or committee, and 11 U.S.C. § 327(a)8, which governs employment of professionals by a bankruptcy trustee.
-The bankruptcy cases generally hold that a failure of disclosure in this regard may merit disqualification.
+The application shall be filed and, unless the case is a chapter 9 municipality case, a copy of the application shall be transmitted by the applicant to the United States trustee.
+The application shall state the specific facts showing the which requires a detailed disclosure of representations, affiliations and other potential interests for a professional who is to be employed by a trustee or committee, and 11 U.S.C. § 327(a)8, which governs employment of professionals by a bankruptcy trustee.
+The bankruptcy cases generally hold that a failure of disclosure in this regard may merit disgualification.